lucasjwilber/lab02/README.md

-LAB - 02
+LAB - 02/03

-"About Me" project
+"About Me" project v2

-An “About Me” webpage that quizzes the user on fun facts and gives the user some basic information about me.
+An “About Me” webpage that quizzes the user and gives the user some basic information about me.
 Uses CSS/JavaScript/HTML.

 Author: Lucas Wilber